sriharshachilakapati/SESL/docs/TheLanguage.md

 #endif
 ~~~

 Additionally there is support for the `defined` operator in the preprocessor conditional.
 Another difference is that unlike GLSL, SESL doesn't permit you to have whitespace after the `#` symbol.
+The preprocessor is targeted on each file in the compile path individually, and each file will gets it's own preprocessor context.
+So the defines you made in one file will not be available in the other, as it makes no sense to mix preprocessor directives with the imports of packages.

 ### 3.3.
 Comments